-This constant angular acceleration test involves the chair’s rotation up to 360 degrees .the acceleration is kept constant, and the rotational velocity increases.
+This constant angular acceleration test involves the chair’s rotation up to 360 degrees.
+The acceleration is kept constant, and the rotational velocity increases.
 After a steady rise in the velocity, there is a gradual deceleration.
 Through the continuous angular acceleration test, nystagmus can be measured during acceleration and deceleration.

 Impulse Angular Acceleration

-Another test for measuring the oculo-vestibular function in which the chair rotates at 360 degrees at a constant rate.
+Another test for measuring the oculo-vestibular function is where the chair rotates at 360 degrees at a constant rate.
 The chair rotates until it is stopped abruptly.
 The slow-phase velocity of nystagmus is measured through this test, along with the gain and time constant velocity.
 The angular acceleration testing is performed in both directions.
 And at the end of the trial, the results are plotted over time.

 Velocity Step Test

 During the velocity step test, there is an increased velocity of 100-200/s through which the chair is rotated.
 There is a maintenance of speed for about 60 seconds.
 After a phase of acceleration, rapid deceleration occurs, and the gain and time values are measured.